Introduction to 'Creating your marketing strategy'

 What social channels can do

-If you decide to use social media in your campaigns, you need to know how to make the most of the different sites.
+We talked about social media in the last chapter.
+How it can play a part in your marketing strategy, plus a few things to note.
+Want to use social media sites in your campaigns?
+Then you need to know how to make the most of how they work.
 Let’s look at their core features.

 Direct communication

 Social media is – well, it’s social!
 It prompts users to get in touch with you, and share their experience.
-This generates valuable word-of-mouth prospects.
-Having this kind of contact with users helps in so many ways.
-You can get to know your audience, offer better customer service, and learn how they prefer to connect with you.
+This can then generate word-of-mouth prospects.
+Plus, you can get to know your audience, improve your customer service and learn how they prefer to connect with you.

 It's a space where users can ask questions and raise concerns.
 And you can respond, encourage shares, and lay out your message.